SimoneDutto/MachineLearning-Course-Assignments/READ.md

 ![ ](svmrbf_acc.png )

 The boundaries are changed, in fact we can clearly obser that with C = 1000, for example, the shape is spheric which is not possible with linear kernel.
-The highest accuracy on validation is with C = 100, and this model has a 89% accuracy on test set.
+The highest accuracy on validation is with C = 100 (80.5%), and this model has a 88.9% accuracy on test set.

-If we normalize the dataset is easier to see the non-linear boundaries, and with normalization we obtain the highest value of accuracy on validation set.
-In fact we peak to 83% with  C=1.
-This model gets 82% on test set.
+Normalizing, we obtain the same result on validation set, and a little bit lower accuracy on test set with C=1 (83.3%).

 ![ ](svmrbf_norm.png )
 ![ ](svmrbf_norm_acc.png )